datawire/playbook/_playbook/architectural-details.md

 layout: page
 title: 'Architectural Details'
 ---
-Service Discovery and Routing

-A microservices deployment is a dynamic environment, with many instances of a given microservice being added and removed.

-* different approaches and tradeoffs

 The demonstration is composed of the following pieces which all run inside Docker containers:

 1. Lobsters Ruby on Rails application